danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

   the parabola in, or from inside out, without crossing it.
-  And it seems again as if the only way to distinguish inside from outside clearly, distinctly, truly, is by a barrier to openness---even when the barrier never closes upon itself, like in the parabola, giving us the tantalizing look of an opening we can never reach.
+  And it seems again as if the only way to distinguish inside from outside clearly, distinctly, truly, is by a barrier---even when the barrier never closes upon itself, like in the parabola, giving us the tantalizing look of an opening we can never reach.